 My family room corner after I completely restyled the bookshelves this winter.

-If you buy it from Restoration Hardware (like I did) order the white shade, the sand linen colour looks pink beige to me.
+If you buy it from Restoration Hardware (like I did) order the white shade.
+NOTE: the sand linen colour looks pink beige to me.
 This white shade is also far from a stark white shade (which always looks cheap).

 If anyone has any sources for other floor lamps this skinny, post them in the comments below.
 The above two are the only ones I could find.